IQSS/dataverse/doc/release-notes/7440-multilicense.md

 ### Multiple License Support

 Users can now select from a set of configured licenses in addition to or instead of the current Creative Commons CC0 choice or provide custom terms of use (if configured) for their datasets.
 Administrators can configure their Dataverse instance via API to allow any desired license as a choice and can enable/disable the option to allow custom terms.
 Administrators can also mark licenses as 'inactive' to disallow future use while keeping that license for existing datasets.
 By default, only the CC0 license will be preinstalled.
-Examples in the Guides show how to add additional licenses and specific examples are give for several Creative Commons licenses. **Note: Datasets in existing installations will automatically be updated to conform to new requirements that custom terms cannot be used with a standard license and that custom terms cannot be empty.
+Examples in the Guides show how to add additional licenses and specific examples are given for several Creative Commons licenses. **Note: Datasets in existing installations will automatically be updated to conform to new requirements that custom terms cannot be used with a standard license and that custom terms cannot be empty.
 Administrators may wish to manually update datasets with these conditions if they do not like the automated migration choices.
 See the Notes for Dataverse Installation Administrators and Additional Release Steps sections for further information.**

 ## Major Use Cases and Infrastructure Enhancements